2,894Grants to

 Igor Pfeifer Coelho and André Chein Alonso

-The goal of this project was to estimate the abundance of the critically endangered blond titi monkey in the only conservation priority protected area where it is known to exist.
+The goal of this project was to estimate the abundance of the critically endangered blond titi monkey in the only strictly protected area where it occurs.
 Our findings revealed that the Chapada Diamantina National Park is home to the largest population and highest known density of the species.

 The blond titi monkey inhabits forests within the Caatinga biome in Northeastern Brazil.
 Although the Caatinga is commonly associated with vast scrublands, dry landscapes, and cacti, it wasn't always this way.
 "Caatinga" means "white forest" in the indigenous Tupi language, referring to the region's once-dominant dry forests.
 Unfortunately, human activities have severely impacted 63% of the Caatinga, and only 7% of this biome is within protected areas.
 Additionally, 94% of the region faces the moderate to high risk of desertification due to land use and climate change.